bufbuild/protobuf-es/docs/faq.md

   of NaN, Infinity or -Infinity.

 Taking all of the above conditions into account, it becomes obvious that the types of the inputs are not always the same as the types of the outputs.
-Protobuf supports a much more robust range of types than JSON.
-So, there is not a 1:1 relationship with types.
-To further complicate this, the above rules ensure that the types for inputs and outputs can vary.
-Input types need to include all variations and output types vary based on the options used during serialization.
+Additionally, Protobuf supports a much more robust range of types than JSON.
+So, there is not a 1:1 relationship.
+Input types need to allow all variations and output types can vary based on the options used during serialization.

 A good example for this is a Protobuf `bytes` field.
 The best representation in TypeScript is a `Uint8Array`, but JSON does not support that type.
 Instead, in